avafinger/orangepi-6-plus-experiments/README.md

 # Orange Pi 6 Plus experiments
-These are my experiments with the cameras on CIX P1 SBC available on Orange Pi 6 Plus
+These are my experiments with the cameras on Orange Pi 6 Plus (CIX P1 SBC).

 ## Supported cameras